rust-lang/rfcs/text/0000-edition-based-method-disambiguation.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This feature will be implemented by modifying the `rustc_stable` and `rustc_const_stable` attributes to support an additional optional `edition` field.
+This feature will be implemented by modifying the `rustc_stable` attribute to support an additional optional `edition` field.

 During method resolution, when we detect an ambiguity we should then check if one of the methods in question is a standard libary method with an `edition`